 So here I was: at the beginning of the holiday season, halls decked and trees decorated, in a year that included a lot of discomfort and strife for many (but I had somehow made it through somewhat cheerfully and optimistically), and I was losing motivation and feeling a little glum.
-While our year was pretty darn good, considering the circumstances of the global pandemic and how it was affecting so many around us, it felt like a lot of the same — still trying to be home as much as possible .
+While our year was pretty darn good, considering the global pandemic’s circumstances and how it affected so many around us, it felt like a lot of the same — still trying to be home as much as possible.
 I needed a goal to focus on, and I wanted it to be something that wasn’t real estate-related.
 On the evening of December 1, 2020, after a couple of glasses of wine and a few hours spent planning Ben’s birthday dinner and cake, I (tipsily…?) posted on Instagram that I would be baking every day in December leading up to Christmas, sort of my own version of an Advent Calendar.
 (For those of you who have asked, here are all of the recipes I made in December!)

-In short, I was totally unprepared.
-Here’s the thing, however: those things (that would normally hold me back), didn’t matter; it was just what I needed at the time.
+In short, I was unprepared.
+Here’s the thing, however: those things (that would normally hold me back) didn’t matter; it was just what I needed at the time.
 And I learned some valuable lessons that are applicable way beyond my kitchen.

 It’s okay — and in my opinion, highly advisable — to be interested in something other than real estate.
-So much of what we do is all-encompassing, and social media especially has led to these potentially-harmful beliefs that we must be all things to all clients, as well as be available 24/7.
+So much of what we do is all-encompassing, and social media especially has led to these potentially harmful beliefs that we must be all things to all clients and be available 24/7.
 The internet crows out such advice as:

 “Answer every phone call!”